pivotal/docs-tap/convention-service/about.md

 # Convention Service

 >**Caution:** This component is being deprecated in favor of [Cartographer Conventions](../cartographer-conventions/about.md).

-The new [Cartographer Conventions](../cartographer-conventions/about.md) has to be installed if you wish to add conventions to your pod.
+The [Cartographer Conventions](../cartographer-conventions/about.md) component must be installed to add conventions to your Pod.
-The 0.7.0 version of the convention controller is a passive system that just translates the CRDs to the [new group](../cartographer-conventions/reference/pod-intent.md).
+The v0.07.0 version of the convention controller is a passive system that translates the CRDs to the [new group](../cartographer-conventions/reference/pod-intent.md).